-Thus far, the Partnerships program has impacted over 25,000 unique members and identified needs across various domains, including transportation, housing, utility assistance, and childcare.
-While this effort remains in the early stages, the state is utilizing findings and data from the first year of program implementation to inform future quality improvement initiatives related to addressing Tennesseans' social risk factors.
-In the coming year, the Health Starts Initiative will expand to encompass efforts related to community health workers.
-TennCare has contracted with the Tennessee Community Health Worker Association to support two critical components of the CHW strategy: (1) the development of CHW program standards that emphasize high-quality CHW programs and (2) to serve as the accreditation entity for CHW programs.
-Additionally, nine provider organizations across the state will receive funding to implement CHW program standards developed by the Tennessee Community Health Worker Association.
-These nine organizations will also receive technical support to hire and retain CHWs using evidence-based principles to ensure TennCare members receive high-quality CHW services.
-Grantees are eligible for assistance for up to two years.
+Thus far, the Partnerships program has impacted over 44,000 unique members and identified needs across various domains, including transportation, housing, utility assistance, and childcare.
+The state is utilizing findings and data from the first three years of program implementation to inform future quality improvement initiatives related to addressing Tennesseans' social risk Recently, the Health Starts Initiative expanded to encompass efforts related to community health workers.
+TennCare has contracted with the Tennessee Community Health Worker Association (TNCHWA) to support two critical components of the CHW strategy: (1) the development of CHW program standards that emphasize high-quality CHW programs and (2) to serve as the accreditation entity for CHW programs.
+Additionally, eight provider organizations across the state received funding to implement CHW program standards developed by the Tennessee Community Health Worker Association.
+These grantees also receive technical support to hire and retain CHWs using evidence-based principles to ensure TennCare members receive high-quality CHW services.
+All grantees will continue this work in the year ahead by applying for CHW Organization accreditation facilitated by TNCHWA and by outlining how their organization plans to continue integrating CHWs into their care models after the grant period ends.
+The CHW Infrastructure Grants will expand to include up to 15 more organizations in State Fiscal Year 2025.